elanorstarksby/elanor-lightning-lunch-frontend/steps/step1.md

 ### 1

 We currently `console.log` the input of our search bar.
 We want to instead use this input to fetch from the backend.
 We can do this by updating our local state and doing a get request when the state changes.
-Que: hooks.
+Cue: hooks.

 For local state we can use the `useState` hook. the `useState` function takes and initial value and returns an array.